 Denver Green Chili is a regional specialty and is found all along the Colorado Front Range.
 This Denver Green Chili, my secret family recipe, made in the classic Denver style, is a secret no more.
 Rich and silky, just thick enough to smother a burrito and gently pool, it has just the right amount of heat.
-Enough to catch your interest, to be sure, but not enough to cause any distress.
+Enough to catch your interest, to be sure, but not enough to cause any true distress.
 Just marvelous flavor that will tickle your tongue, then wrap around and settle a bit toward the back of the throat.

 I just love this Green Chili, and so has everyone I’ve ever served it to.
 If I were dying, this Denver Green Chili would be my last request.
 And it might very well revive me, it’s that good.
 Then I’d request it the next time!
 (Although I would urge you not to wait that long to make it!)
 Before we go any further, just to clarify for anyone that’s not familiar with Green Chili and/or green chile and might be confused with the different ways I spell chile/chili, Chili with an I is the finished dish, which is kind of like a gravy or sauce-like stew, Green Chili; Chile with an E is the vegetable its made from, green chile.

 About Denver Green Chili:

 My Denver Green Chili – it’s going to cause cravings, maybe even withdrawal symptoms if you don’t eat it on a regular basis.
 Originally developed when I lived in the Mile Hi City, I’ve refined it over the 30 plus years I’ve been making it.
 See, I couldn’t seem to find this style of Green Chili anywhere after moving to the Twin Cities so of course, I had to perfect my own.
 I also for years couldn’t find any green chiles to use except those tiny cans, and since I like my chili hot, you’ll find more than a few little touches to up the flavor.